Lately, there's been a lot of talk about "Unplugged Weddings", and it may leave you wondering "What's the big deal?".

-And that’s the thing.
+And that's the thing.
 They are missing the whole thing.
 We want them to see your big, proud, nervous smile during the processional.
 We want them to be fully present so they can enjoy the moment and FEEL the moment.
-Hard to do when you see it through your camera or cell phone frame.
+Hard to do when you are focused on your cell phone, rather than the moment.

 The same goes with you.
 Having an unplugged wedding lets you see THEIR big, proud smiles.
 That's hard to do when they are behind a camera or phone.
 It makes us sad that so many couples have taken the aisle lined with cell phones and cameras instead of gaining confidence to get through this thing by seeing the faces of some of the most important people in their lives that are there to cheer them on.

 Let's move on to "It's a big deal."
 As photographers, there are times when not having an Unplugged Wedding ends up being kind of a big deal.
 Times that make us sadder than our dog looks when we are eating ice cream and he wants some.

 God loves your Uncle Bob, but when we are at war with his flash, we do not.
 We prefer not to use flash during a wedding ceremony, so we set our fancy cameras accordingly.
 So many great shots have been ruined for us by other people's flash going off.
 We cannot control it, and it's rare that we can save an image ruined by another person's flash.
 Thumbs down.